 - Live in a household with monthly income per person of $1,200 or less.

 - Have MediSave balance of less than $10,000

 - Assessed to have severe disability by a MOH-accredited assessor.

 - Not covered or no longer covered under ElderShield, CareShield Life and IDAPE.

 What financial assistance is available: Monthly cash payout of $250 for as long as you are eligible.

 How to apply: Complete the application form and send it together with the disability assessment report to AIC.
 You will also need to make sure your household income is assessed and updated by visiting MOH household income check page.

 It is estimated that 1 in 2 healthy Singaporeans aged 65 could become severely disabled in their lifetime, and may need long-term care.
 Insurance schemes are a way to start saving early as a community to protect ourselves against the long-term care cost should severe disability happen.
 It also helps to provide a peace of mind to individuals.
 Below are the insurance schemes available:

 Caregivers are said to be the “red thread” keeping care recipients connected with the community, their first line of support who shoulder the day to day wellbeing of their loved ones as well as financial responsibilities.
-Such enormous and constant responsibility can easily take a toll on caregivers, and even result in caregiver burnout in some cases.
+Such enormous and constant responsibility can easily take a toll on caregivers, resulting in caregiver burnout in some cases.
 Thus, caregivers are encouraged to join caregiver support groups, talk about their challenges, and opt for respite care at busy or stressful times without feeling guilty.
-In the upcoming months and years, Singaporean caregivers can look forward to more support initiatives such as options for respite care, enhanced support from the workplace such as flexible work arrangement, unpaid leave days for urgent care needs, and more socio-emotional support from community outreach programs.
+In the upcoming months and years, Singaporean caregivers can look forward to more support initiatives in addition to caregiver financial help, such as options respite care, enhanced support from the workplace such as flexible work arrangement, unpaid leave days for urgent care needs, and more socio-emotional support from community outreach programs.